-The Science
+Science

 Proteins are made up of amino acids – the foundation for muscles, movement and metabolism.

 Protein is essential, not optional.
-But not every protein source meets this requirement.
+But NOT every protein source meets this requirement.

 Why Beef Jerky from Nude Performance